natgo/wt-wiki-scraper/wikitext-transpiled/ground/BMP-2.md

 '''Close support'''

 The BMP-2 is a light combat vehicle with good offensive power, as such, a recommended combat tactic is to remain near the tougher tank comrades assaulting and capturing points in the core of the action.
 Not only because of the proficient anti-air capabilities of the BMP-2 or the mighty Konkurs' ability to deal with any heavily armoured targets like the [[Maus]].
-But also because '''the BMP-2 can act as a field mechanic''' for allied tanks along the frontline.
+But also because the BMP-2 can act as a field mechanic for allied tanks along the frontline.

 Acting as a team-player also entails using every mean of protection to ensure the teammates' safety, this will be usually achievable thanks to the various smoke discharges available.

 '''Scouting'''

-The BMP-2 is not only capable of fiercely defending itself but is also '''capable of providing scouted targets for the whole allied team'''.
+The BMP-2 is not only capable of fiercely defending itself but is also capable of providing scouted targets for the whole allied team.
 Becoming the force of change in any assault or defence and a decisive piece in the road for victory.

 A single BMP-2 can find a suitable covered position on a hill or a ditch deep enough (like on the [[Kursk (Ground Forces)|Kursk]] map) and proceed to scout any enemy in the binoculars sight.
 It doesn't matter if the BMP does not have a gun solution, the purpose is to relay the enemy's position to the team while remaining in secret.
 This not only helps the teammates on anticipating any threats, but once the airstrike modification has been researched, it also enables the player to jump into any suited aircraft and continue supporting the team.